 USING DUPLEX LOADS FOR TURKEY HUNTING

-When you’re looking to take a trophy turkey, what load should you take?
-The Tom’s are typically hard to hunt if you have anything less than ideal conditions.
+When you’re looking to take a trophy turkey, which load should you bring with you?
+Toms can be hard to hunt—even if you have ideal conditions.
 They have a little tiny head, and they are very reactive to noise, movement and changes in atmosphere.
-You need a couple of things to go your way to bag the right turkey without hiccups.
+You need more than a couple of things to go your way to bag the right turkey without hiccups.
 After all, you don’t want a body that’s riddled with pellets.
 But which load do you take?
 Enter the duplex round.

 A duplex round is a shotshell that is loaded with more than one type of shot or shot size.
-Typically, these types of loads allow better performance over a wider range of conditions, ranges or game types.
-With regards to turkey loads that are duplex rounds, they are generally a stacked set of two or three different shot sizes.
+Typically, these types of loads allow better performance over a wider range of conditions, ranges, or game types.
+With regard to turkey loads that are duplex rounds, they are generally a stacked set of two or three different shot sizes.
 For example, a #4,5,6 shot duplex allows the best properties of each of the shot types to shine through.
 The density and weight of the larger shot allows a further pattern potential.
 The smaller shot sizes produce a more complete pattern type in combination.
-The combination of the shot sizes allows for a better chance for terminal performance, without too much deviation is performance across the variance.
+The combination of all these shot sizes allows for a better chance for terminal performance.

 For turkey hunting, the conditions, terrain, and ranges will vary dramatically at times.
 This makes it necessary to utilize improvements in equipment and increases in power to compensate for the additional conditional changes.
 Like the larger magnum chambers which allow for larger payloads and the chokes that allow for tighter patterning, duplex loads enhance the potential to get a legitimate pellet in the zone to dispatch a turkey.
 Because the turkey’s head is small, and they become twitchy, the minute variances in pattern that happen over 15-40 yards (typical turkey ranges) can render a load unable to kill a turkey in windy or even in normal conditions.